-Multicasting supports one-to-many routing, in which a single device sends data to a group of devices.
-It also supports many-to-many routing, in which a group sends data to a group.
+Multicasting supports one-to-many routing, where a single device sends data to a group of devices.
+It also supports many-to-many routing, where a group sends data to a group.

 Multicasting is more efficient than broadcasting because it can target specific devices, rather than an entire network segment.
-This reduces unnecessary use of networking and processing resources.
+It reduces unnecessary network and processor resource usage.

-In IP multicasting, devices use IGMP messages to join or leave a multicast group.
+In IP multicasting, devices use IGMP (Internet Group Management Protocol) messages to join or leave a multicast group.
 Any data packets sent to the multicast address for that group are distributed by the network hardware to all members of the group.

-An alternative to IP multicasting is application-layer multicasting, in which software performs multicasting using its own methods, regardless of support at the hardware level.
+An alternative to IP (Internet Protocol) multicasting is application layer multicasting, where software performs multicasting using its own methods, regardless of support at the hardware level.